maxhudson/artofmo/README.md

 #### Very rough instructions (temporary and will improve soon)

 Currently I'm using this package by:
-1. creating a single html file (like `main.html`)
+1. Creating a single html file (like `main.html`)
-1. creating a javascript file for each drawing I do (like `drawing1.js`)
+1. Creating a javascript file for each drawing I do (like `drawing1.js`)
-1. installing the package in that directory (`npm install artofmo`)
+1. Installing the package in that directory (`npm install artofmo`)
-1. running a local server in the directory those files live in ([Webserver for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en))
+1. Running a local server in the directory those files live in ([Webserver for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en))
-1. visiting a url like `http://localhost:8887/main.html?file=drawing1`
+1. Visiting a url like `http://localhost:8887/main.html?file=drawing1`

 My directory ends up looking like: